Xander Cook is Youth@Heart's ACHD Youth Worker, he supports young people aged 16-24 who have congenital heart disease.

 I completed a BA (Hons) Youth and Community Development Degree at De Montfort University Leicester between 2010 and 2013.
 Following this I returned to Somerset and worked as a labourer for 6 months, before getting a job in Bristol working for the Bristol Youth Links contract, supporting young people on a 1:1 basis and running youth club sessions.
 I then moved into an educational role supporting learners pastorally who were working on an employability qualification with a local college, before returning to 1:1 support, when the college closed.

 During my school days I felt I was on the fringes of groups rather than being in the centre of them – this fuelled my passion to provide spaces for young people who don’t completely fit in, a place where they can really be themselves.

 I started volunteering for Over the Wall in 2007, a charity that provides residential camps to young people affected by health challenges.
 This inspired me to move my career into a health-based setting.
-I continue to volunteer for OTW to this day!
+I continue to volunteer for them!

 How Xander can help you:

 1:1 support in the hospital (virtually or in person)

 Linking you to other young people with CHD